<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Healthcare Provider Update: Delek provides medical, dental, vision, HSAs, FSAs, and wellness rebates, plus fertility and telemedicine benefits 9.
 As ACA costs rise, Deleks wellness incentives and employer contributions may help employees offset higher out-of-pocket expenses Click here to learn more

-In 2024, Delek US Holdings employees planning or preparing to depart from the traditional Defined Benefit (DB) pension systems are facing significantly lower lump sum distributions than initially anticipated.
+Many Delek US Holdings employees planning or departing from traditional Defined Benefit (DB) pension systems have faced lower lump sum distributions in recent years, driven by fluctuations in cash interest rates.
 The notable fluctuations in cash interest rates throughout the year have negatively impacted these values, marking a significant departure from earlier forecasts.

 Throughout 2023, studies on statutory interest rates highlighted this trend, beginning with an April publication that detailed the potential effects on lump sums in the event of rising interest rates.
 A second update in November 2023 further adjusted these forecasts, confirming that the initial estimates were overly optimistic.
 By the end of September 2023, the segment rates used for these calculations had seen one of the largest 12-month increases on record, strongly influenced by the Federal Reserve's rate hikes aimed at curbing historically high inflation.